Alexan41/Solution-to-MATLAB-and-Simulink-Challenge-project-224-Snake-like-Robot-Modeling-and-Navigatiion-/README.md

 # How to run section
-You will need MatLab-simulink 2021 at least, includind SIMSCAPE First open the vrariables.mat file which contains essentials parameters for modeling the robot.
+You will need MatLab-simulink 2021 at least, includind SIMSCAPE.
+First open the vrariables.mat file which contains essentials parameters for modeling the robot.
 Then open the simulink file FinalRobot.slx and run the simulation.